 Students will be able to:

-- Design an algorithm for making decisions using data as inputs
+- Design and implement an algorithm for making decisions using data as inputs

 - Explain the benefits and drawbacks of using computers for automated decision making

 Heads Up!
 Please make a copy of any documents you plan to share with students.